parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.ResidualTol   1e-4

-This key specifies the tolerance that measures how small the difference between two consecutive nonlinear steps can be before nonlinear iterations stop.
-Example Useage:
+*double* **Solver.Nonlinear.StepTol** 1e-7 This key specifies the tolerance that measures how small the difference between two consecutive nonlinear steps can be before nonlinear iterations stop.

 .. container:: list